Tasks¶

 source_name |

-Source | No | Portfolio source (standalone tasks only) |
+Source | No | Portfolio source (standalone and project tasks) |

 category_name |

-Category | No | Portfolio category (standalone tasks only) |
+Category | No | Portfolio category (standalone and project tasks) |

 stream_name |

-Stream | No | Portfolio stream (standalone tasks only) |
+Stream | No | Portfolio stream (standalone and project tasks) |

 company_name |

-Company | No | Company (standalone tasks only) |
+Company | No | Company (standalone and project tasks) |

 Status and dates: